 FOLK (Supported by The Tron)

-PROJECTIONS (with Sarah Rose Graber.
-Supported by the National Theatre of Scotland and ARC, Stockton)
+MEMORIAL (with Sarah Rose Graber.
+Previously supported by the National Theatre of Scotland and ARC, Stockton)

 Morna is delighted to be working with practitioners including: director Allie Butler (tidy carnage), Sound Artist Kate Carr and Writer/Performer Catriona Lexy Campbell.

 Morna's work has been kindly supported by organisation including: Creative Scotland, the Tom McGrath Trust, Tenot Foundation and the Peggy Ramsay Foundation.
 Awards / recognition include:

 The 2018 Scotland-New Zealand playwrighting exchange (playwright-in-residence for BATS Theatre)

 'Tomorrow at Noon' award 2018 for female playwrights (Jermyn Street Theatre)

 Dr Gavin Wallace Fellowship 2017 (Creative Learning, Aberdeen City Council)

 Professional Development Award 2014 (Creative Scotland)

 Small Grant Award 2013 and 2014 (Tom McGrath Trust)